appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 #### Container Engine

-You must use the same container engine with on the Appcircle private server and the Appcircle DMZ server.
+You must use the same container engine with on the Appcircle server and the Appcircle DMZ server.

-If you have installed the Appcircle private server with Podman, you **must** use Podman on the Appcircle DMZ server.
+If you have installed the Appcircle server with Podman, you **must** use Podman on the Appcircle DMZ server.

-If you have installed the Appcircle private server with Docker, you **must** use Docker on the Appcircle DMZ server.
+If you have installed the Appcircle server with Docker, you **must** use Docker on the Appcircle DMZ server.

 <Tabs>